Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ## Why use this instead of pointing your router's DNS at NextDNS directly?

 When you point your router at `45.90.28.0` (NextDNS's IP), all devices appear as a single external IP in the NextDNS dashboard — you lose per-device stats and filtering.
-This add-on runs the CLI proxy locally so every device is identified individually by hostname.
+This App runs the CLI proxy locally so every device is identified individually by hostname.

 ```
 Your devices  →  HA machine port 53  →  NextDNS CLI  →  NextDNS cloud (DoH/HTTPS)